Bassem-Akrout/Reinforcement-Learning-Exercices/Dice_Game/README.md

 3. **Transitions**:
    - Rolling a new face transitions to a new state with probability \(1/d\).
-   - Rolling a duplicate face transitions to `L` with a negative reward.
+   - Rolling a duplicate face transitions to `L` .

 4. **Reward Function**:
    - Stop: Sum of unique observed faces.
-   - Roll: Value of the new face if unique, or \(0\) if duplicate.
+   - Roll: If a unique face is rolled, the reward is the value of the new face.
+If a duplicate face is rolled, a negative reward equal to the total reward accumulated for that sequence is applied (you lose what you previously won).

 ---